A semigroup identity for tropical 3x3 matrices: What is this about?

 The \textit{tropical semiring} is the set $\R$ of real numbers equipped with the tropical arithmetic, that is, the operations $a\op b=\min\{a,b\}$ and $a\ot b=a+b$.
 The product of tropical matrices is defined as the ordinary product over a field with $+$ and $\cdot$ replaced by the tropical operations $\op$ and $\ot$.
-We study the problem of identities in semigroup of tropical $n$-by-$n$ matrices, previously considered by Izhakian and Margolis~\cite{IzMar} and Izhakian~\cite{IzIden}.
-It is conjectured~\cite{IzMar} that this semigroup admits a nontrivial identity for every $n$, but only special cases of this conjecture have been proven.
-Namely, the paper~\cite{IzMar} contains an identity that holds for $2$-by-$2$ matrices, and in~\cite{IzIden} the identity for $n$-by-$n$ upper triangular matrices is constructed.
+This paper is devoted to the study of tropical matrices from the point of view of semigroup theory, and we are particularly interested in semigroup identities which tropical matrices satisfy.
+This problem has been considered by Izhakian and Margolis~\cite{IzMar}, and it turns out to be interesting even for $2\times 2$ matrices.
+Actually, Izhakian and Margolis have shown that the so called \textit{bicyclic} monoid admits a faithful representation by tropical $2\times 2$ matrices, and they were able to give a shorter proof for the well-known result by Adjan characterizing identities of bicyclic monoid~\cite{Adj}.
+No non-trivial semigroup identity has been known to hold for matrices of larger order, and the question of existence of such identities has been left as an open problem, see Section~4.3 of~\cite{IzMar}.
+The further progress on this problem includes the papers~\cite{IzIden, Okni} providing different identities that hold for \textit{triangular} tropical matrices and the paper~\cite{CHLS} that shows that the monoid of $2\times2$ upper triangular tropical matrices is not finitely based.
+Despite a considerable amount of attention in these and several other papers~\cite{CHLS, IzIden, IKR, IzMar, Okni}, the general version of the problem remained open even in $3\times 3$ case, see Conjecture~6.2 in~\cite{IzIden}.